Pop Culture Madness!

 Melissa Drexler gave birth in her high school bathroom during prom.
 She discarded the baby in the trash and returned to the prom.
 She was sentenced to 15 years for manslaughter but was released on parole after 37 months.

-Apple Stock hit a 12-year low in that was at least partially caused by a single sale of 1.5 million shares ($22.5 million) by an anonymous party.
+Apple Stock hit a 12-year low partially caused by a single sale of 1.5 million shares ($22.5 million) by an anonymous party.
 This helped Jobs convince the board to oust CEO Gil Amelio and appoint him as the replacement.
 Jobs was revealed to be the anonymous party

 Firsts and the Biggest Christmas Gifts

-Beanie Babies become the must-have toy for Christmas 1997.
+Beanie Babies became the must-have toy for Christmas 1997.
 Teletubby toys, Pokemon, Tamagotchi, Spice Girls Dolls, Repunzel Barbie

 Pfizer's Lipitor has been reducing cholesterol since 1997.